GEcaiIT/edx-documentation/en_us/students/source/SFD_ORA.rst

 In an open response assessment, you provide written responses to questions that might not have simple or definitive answers.
-For some open response assessments, you can submit an image to accompany your written response.
+For some open response assessments, you can submit an image to accompany a written response.

 Open response assessments can include a peer assessment, a self assessment, or both.
 With a peer assessment, you assess, or grade, responses that several of